Collette Chamberlain, Silversmith

 Paulina Ramirez, Artisan Metalsmith

 Paulina Ramirez is an international jewelry designer, having studied art in a wide range of cultural milieus.
 She was born in Santiago, Chile, where she worked at a young age under the tutelage of some of the most famous Chilean jewelers, developing a reputation for refined and exquisite metal work.
 In her older designs, you can still see the influence of the Spanish and tribal art forms of her lineage; a neo-techno fusion of craftsmanship where even the most outlandish and contemporary forms can be traced back to the influences of her specific native terra firma.
-Paulina is married with three sons and has wide variety of avant garde, bohemian interests, including politics and art from poetry and music to installation sculpture and photography.
-At the end of 2013, after ten years, she left Reflective Images to pursue a new career teaching yoga and Ayurvedic medicine.
+Paulina is married with three sons and has wide variety of avant garde, bohemian interests, from politics and art to poetry and music, installation sculpture and photography.
+At the end of 2013, after ten years, she left Reflective Jewelry to pursue a new career teaching yoga and Ayurvedic medicine.
 Any design stamped with ‘P’ was made by Paulina.

 Michelle Talley, Artisan Metalsmith

 Michelle Montman became a member of our crack smithing team in the summer of 2009.
 A talented designer in her own right, Michelle has a wide and varied repertoire of experience in the realm of jewelry making.
-Michelle has been making and designing Jewelry for 15 years.
-“I love everything about making Jewelry.”
+Michelle has been making and designing jewelry for 15 years.
+“I love everything about making jewelry.”
 Michelle says when asked about her work.
 She brings her love of the process and her eye for stones to her designs.
 Michelle is also an excellent wax carver.
-Along with the designs shown here that Michelle has done for Reflective Images, she makes her own one of a kind pieces that she sells at local fairs.
-Michelle enjoys light banter and witty reparte’.
-She also enjoys creating interesting and unique designs, some of which are featured in our Carousel Bead line of collectible beads and in our New Designs.
+Along with the designs shown here that Michelle has done for Reflective Jewelry, she makes her own one of a kind pieces that she sells at local fairs.
+Michelle enjoys light banter and witty repartee.
+She also enjoys creating interesting and unique designs, some of which are featured in our Carousel Bead line of collectible beads, and in our New Designs.
 She enjoys spending time with her man-eating dog, Josie, who will just as soon lick you as look at you.
 With her animals in tow, Michelle loves to explore uncharted territory.

 Gloria Vigil, Artisan Metalsmith